BMW Championship: Ways to watch FedExCup Play-Off on Sky Sports

 FedExCup leader Bryson DeChambeau is also involved in Thursday's marquee coverage as he plays alongside Dustin Johnson and Justin Rose, while Friday's offering contains Justin Thomas, Brooks Koepka and Ryder Cup hopeful Tony Finau.

-Featured Group coverage will begin on the red button from 4pm for the first two days, before switching to main channel from 5.30pm and following the action until main coverage begins at 7pm.
+Featured Groups coverage will begin on the red button from 4pm for the first two days, before switching to main channel from 5.30pm and following the action until main coverage begins at 7pm.

 There's then another six hours of live coverage for each of the final two rounds, with play beginning from 5pm on Saturday and Sunday on Sky Sports Golf.